maycumulus1-crypto/Light-Sanctuary-Protocol/docs/README.md

 ### How to Interact

 1.  **Read-Only Access (Default):**
-    Browse the `/docs` folder.
+    Browse the Directory above.
 Acknowledging the data integrity is sufficient to maintain system stability.

 2.  **Node Activation (Passive):**
     By reading the documentation, you automatically become a temporary `Curator Node`.
 Your understanding provides the energy needed to combat thermodynamic entropy within the text.